lalasray/Semantic-segmentation-to-detect-lanes-carla-dataset/README.md

 Some of the data come from
 https://github.com/ongchinkiat/LyftPerceptionChallenge/releases/download/v0.1/carla-capture-20180513A.zip

-Encoder Decoder network is implemented with the help of tensorflow keras for semantic segemntation.
+Encoder Decoder network(segnet) is implemented with the help of tensorflow keras for semantic segemntation.